matrix-org/synapse/docs/password_auth_providers.md

   The method should return an `Awaitable` object, which resolves to `True` if authentication is successful, and `False` if not.

+* `skip_ui_auth(self, user_id, device_id, request)`

+  This method, if implemented, is called before a user is prompted to perform user-interactive authentication.
+It is passed the qualified user ID, and the device ID making the request.

+  The method should return an `Awaitable` object, which resolves to `True` if the user-interactive authentication process should be skipped (and the request allowed to proceed),  and `False` if the user-interactive authentication process should continue as normal.

 * `on_logged_out(self, user_id, device_id, access_token)`

   This method, if implemented, is called when a user logs out.
 It is